The office will be closed from May 22nd to May 25th for Memorial Day.

 Dentists see patients regularly and examine areas that directly affect the airway.
 During routine visits, a dentist may notice indicators linked to sleep apnea, including tooth wear from nighttime grinding, a scalloped tongue, or a narrow palate.
 Jaw alignment and neck anatomy can also raise concern.

-dentist for sleep apnea in Fountain Valley often works alongside sleep physicians to ensure proper diagnosis through a sleep study.
+When these signs appear alongside reported symptoms like snoring or daytime drowsiness, the dentist may discuss sleep health and recommend further evaluation.
+A qualified dentist for sleep apnea in Fountain Valley often works alongside sleep physicians to ensure proper diagnosis through a sleep study.
 This collaborative approach helps patients understand their condition and explore treatment options suited to their lifestyle.

 Oral appliance therapy involves a custom-made dental device that is worn during sleep to help support proper airway positioning.
 The appliance gently guides the lower jaw and tongue forward, helping maintain an open airway during sleep.
 Unlike bulky equipment, it fits comfortably in the mouth and is designed specifically for each patient’s bite and jaw structure.

-dental treatment for sleep apnea is commonly recommended for mild to moderate cases or for patients who cannot tolerate continuous positive airway pressure devices.
+This form of dental treatment for sleep apnea is commonly recommended for mild to moderate cases or for patients who cannot tolerate continuous positive airway pressure devices.
 The appliance does not force air into the airway.
 Instead, it supports natural breathing by preventing the collapse of soft tissues.

 Fitting the appliance involves careful measurements, adjustments, and follow-up visits.
 Dentists monitor comfort, effectiveness, and oral health to ensure the therapy remains safe and beneficial over time.